What is the Ignition Interlock Remedial Measures Program?

 Reduced Suspension with Ignition Interlock Conduct Review Program

-This program became effective on August 3, 2010, and enables drivers who were convicted of Criminal Code drinking and driving offences for the first time, to reinstate their driver’s licence sooner by installing an approved ignition interlock device in their vehicle.
+This program enables drivers who were convicted of Criminal Code drinking and driving offences for the first or second time, to reinstate their driver’s licence sooner by installing an approved ignition interlock device in their vehicle.
 Such drivers must meet the following criteria:

 - must complete the assessment component of Back on Track prior to early licence reinstatement;